February 2, 2021

 The reason it’s so easy is because of EdApp’s intuitive authoring tool.
 With this tool, you can easily put together a dynamic and multi-media-filled course in minutes.
-Combined with EdApp’s other features like extensive reporting and microlearning, it means you will be creating effective training courses at a lightning-fast speed.
+Combined with EdApp’s other learning management system features like extensive reporting and microlearning, it means you will be creating effective training courses at lightning-fast speed.

 In this article, we’ll see just how quick and effortless it is to accomplish your course-authoring goals.
-This includes registering for a free account, setting up a course, and developing engaging lessons.
+This includes registering for a free account, how to set up a course, improving training user-experience, and developing engaging lessons.

 To start, you will need to sign up for a free EdApp account.
 Don’t worry, you don’t need to submit anything like a credit card or phone number.
+It’s not a free-trial because every feature is available for you use.
 Registering is fast and you will be ready to start making courses immediately after.

 Now, you can log in to EdApp from the Log In link in the top navigation pane and subsequently choose Admin as your login type.
 Enter the credentials that you just created and then you will be taken to the Dashboard.

-Next, navigate to the Courses page which can be reached from the Courseware dropdown in the top navigation bar.
+Next, navigate to the Courses page which can be reached from the Courseware dropdown menu in the top navigation bar.
+(Refer to screenshot below)

-You can also see a content library that has many preexisting courses that you can import.
+You can also browse courses from the content library that has many preexisting courses that you can import.
 These cover many common topics, like compliance or cybersecurity.

 Upon clicking the button to create a new course, you will be taken to the New Course page.
-The first thing you can do here is type in a course description, for example, Coffee Roasting.
+The first thing you can do here is type in a course title and description.

 Next, there is a toggle for whether the course is a draft or not.
 By default, it is set to draft.
 Later, when you are ready to publish, switch this toggle so that it reads This course is published.